Controllers & Timers

 FAQs

-What do controllers and timers do in industrial automation?
+What are controllers and timers used for?

 What industries rely on controllers and timers?